234 – Raising Support for the K9 Reproductive Specialists of the Future

 A 501c3 non-profit, CHF enables purebred dog enthusiasts to support this program directly by donating and designating the Theriogenology Residency program.
 Literally 94 cents of every dollar goes to actual research programs that meet the mission, Brown said.

-AKC Canine Health Foundation website link:
+AKC Canine Health Foundation: